Alexander McQueen: Career

+Early years

-McQueen left school aged 16 in 1985 with only one O-level in art, took a course in tailoring at Newham College and went on to serve a two-year apprenticeship on coat-making with Savile Row tailors Anderson & Sheppard, before joining Gieves & Hawkes for a while as a pattern cutter.
+McQueen left school aged 16 in 1985 with only one O-level in art and took a course in tailoring at Newham College.
+He went on to serve a two-year apprenticeship in coat-making with Savile Row tailors Anderson & Sheppard before joining Gieves & Hawkes as a pattern cutter for a short time.
 The skills he learned as an apprentice on Savile Row helped earn him a reputation in the fashion world as an expert in creating an impeccably tailored look.
-McQueen later claimed that he had sewed obscenities into the lining of suits made for Prince Charles, although a recall of suits made by Anderson & Sheppard to check found no evidence of this.
-While serving his apprenticeship, McQueen also attended the Rosetta Art Centre.
-After Saville Row, he worked briefly for the theatrical costumiers Angels and Bermans, making costumes for shows such as Les Misérables.
-When he was 20, he worked for Koji Tatsuno, and then Romeo Gigli in Milan before returning to London to go to Central Saint Martins College of Art and Design.
+McQueen later claimed that he had sewed obscenities into the lining of suits made for Prince Charles, although a recall of suits made by Anderson & Sheppard to verify this claim found no evidence of this.

+After Savile Row, he worked briefly for the theatrical costumiers Angels and Bermans, making costumes for shows such as Les Misérables.
+In 1989, at the age of 20, he was hired by experimental Mayfair-based designer Koji Tatsuno.
+He first worked as a pattern cutter before moving into clothing production.
+Shortly after, he moved to fashion label Red or Dead, working under designer John McKitterick; here he gained experience with fetishwear.
+When McKitterick left Red or Dead in early 1990 to launch his own label, he hired McQueen.
+By this time, McQueen was interested in becoming a designer himself, and McKitterick recommended he try for an apprenticeship in Italy, then the centre of the fashion world.

+In spring 1990, McQueen left for Milan, Italy.
+He had no standing job offer, but secured a position with Romeo Gigli on the basis of his portfolio and tailoring experience.
+He resigned from Gigli's studio in July 1990, and had returned to London – and McKitterick's label – by August that year.